shaik1002/biggitlabbomb/doc/ci/gitlab_google_cloud_integration/index.md

 DETAILS:
 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com
+**Status:** Beta

+FLAG:
+On GitLab.com, this feature is available for a subset of users.
+On GitLab Dedicated, this feature is not available.

+This feature is in [Beta](../../policy/experiment-beta-support.md).

 Use the Google Cloud integration to use Google Cloud resources in GitLab projects.